 C. We see Esther's discernment (15-17).

-15 Then Esther sent this reply to Mordecai: 16 "Go, gather together all the Jews who are in Susa, and fast for me.
+"Then Esther sent this reply to Mordecai: 16 'Go, gather together all the Jews who are in Susa, and fast for me.
 Do not eat or drink for three days, night or day.
 I and my maids will fast as you do.
 When this is done, I will go to the king, even though it is against the law.
-And if I perish, I perish."
+And if I perish, I perish.'
+17 So Mordecai went away and carried out all of Esther's instructions."